jiupengsun/Database/README.md

 Support at most one aggregation operator

-Notice: I just fix the model of database so the input file should maintain a fixed sequence of column and type.
+Notice: To make it simple, I assume the model of database is immutable so the input file should maintain a fixed order of column and type.
 But there is no limitation on the order of sql statement.

 That's say, they are same if you input
 "select name, spent" & "select spent, name"